usnistgov/fair-chain-compute-container/README.md

 - JSON schema that defines manifest file entries TO BE UPDATED [URL](https://github.com/usnistgov/WIPP-Plugins-base-templates/blob/master/plugin-manifest/schema/wipp-plugin-manifest-schema.json)
 - Online creation and validation of manifest files  TO BE UPDATED [URL](https://usnistgov.github.io/WIPP-Plugin-Manifest-generator/)
 - Example of an interoperable containerized tool for image thresholding [Basic thresholding in Python](sample-plugins/python-threshold)
+- Example of an interoperable containerized tool for image cropping [Image crop operation in Python](sample-plugins/python-crop)
 - Step-by-step tutorial about building interoperable containerized tools TO BE UPDATED [URL](WIPP-plugins-tutorial-1.pdf)
 - Best practices for containerizing software
 - Best practices for exposing user interfaces using manifest entries